diskoverdata/diskover-docs/source_files/user_media_imf_validator_oxagile.md

 4. Archives are not supported.
 5. DCP packages are not supported.

-___
 ### How to Launch the IMF Package Validator Plugin

-First, locate the package(s) you want to validate by either [searching using the built-in tools](https://docs.diskoverdata.com/diskover_user_guide/#built-in-search-tools), [searching using manual queries](https://docs.diskoverdata.com/diskover_user_guide/#manual-queries-syntax-and-rules), or [drilling down the file tree](https://docs.diskoverdata.com/diskover_user_guide/#basic-usage).
+First, locate the package(s) you want to validate by [searching using the built-in tools](https://docs.diskoverdata.com/diskover_user_guide/#built-in-search-tools), [searching using manual queries](https://docs.diskoverdata.com/diskover_user_guide/#manual-queries), or [drilling down the file tree](https://docs.diskoverdata.com/diskover_user_guide/#search-page).

 There are 3 ways to launch the **validate IMF package** file action:

->🔆 &nbsp;Note that this action is only available for directory items and will not work if you're trying to launch using a file.
+✏️ Note that this action is only available for directory items and will not work if you're trying to launch using a file.

 If you want to **validate a single package**, use the file action button in line with that package in the results pane.